-Virtual reality market in China: Why should we keep an eye on the Chinese market?
+Why VR brands should keep an eye on the Chinese market

 When it comes to virtual reality (VR), all eyes are on China.
 Indeed, its market is developing far faster than anywhere else.
-An infographic made by Daxue Consulting shows that within four years, the world VR market will grow by 1000 %, thus estimate the Chinese market at 8.5 billion dollars in 2025 – in 2016, the Chinese VR market accounted for about 860 million dollars.
+An infographic made by Daxue Consulting shows that within four years, the world VR market will grow by 1000 %.
+In 2020, the virtual reality market in China is around 8 billion USD in size.

 As proof, stores proposing an experience of virtual reality blossomed in all Chinese malls.
-It is a great opportunity for those who can not afford a VR headset.
-With around50 RMB, they can take place in a comfortable egg-shaped chair with a mask on the eyes and get propelled in a virtual world, most often in a roller coaster cart.
+It is a great opportunity for those who cannot afford a VR headset.
+Costing around 50 RMB, they can take place sitting comfortably in an egg shaped chair.
 The success of those stores is such that the Taiwanese smartphone maker HTC, which owns its range of VR set, said it would open 10,000 of such experience sites in China before December 2016.

 Enthusiasm for virtual reality market in China